piyush-doke/reverse-dictionary/README.md

 ## Objective

-A python search engine to find the most semantically equivalent word given its meaning as input.
+A Python search engine which, given any sentence, finds the most semantically equivalent word for it.
+It helps solve the tip of the tongue problem.

 ## About the Repository